monocongo/climate_indices/README.md

 `$ python -m unittest test_*.py`

-If you run the above from the main bran branch and get an error then please send a report and/or add an issue, as all test should pass on the main branch.
+If you run the above from the main branch and get an error then please send a report and/or add an issue, as all test should pass on the main branch.

 ## Example indices processing scripts